Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 The smoothing kernel size defines the measurement resolution for the coarse-grained complexity scan.
 Smoothing is implemented using a median filter $f$ applied to frames from the EMU-PS image $x$.
-The smoothing kernel size $h$, is in this case calibrated to 10 pixels consistent with the learned smoothing kernel size from S19.
-The kernel size was calibrated using ATLAS DR1 using sources that had been manually classified as simple and complex, where the size was chosen by maximising the difference between the average coarse-grained complexity of observations labelled complex and simple in the DR1 sample.
-The median filter was selected because it completely removes noise and incidental values in regions predominately without flux measurement (i.e. where no sources are detected) and retains the strength of signals in regions dominated by actual flux measurements.
-It is also better at preserving edges (than, for example, a Gaussian filter) given the expected noise.
+The smoothing kernel size $h$, is in this case calibrated to 10 pixels, consistent with the learned smoothing kernel size from S19.
+This allows the generalisability of the calibration adopted in S19 to be evaluated using new data from the EMU-PS.
+The kernel size was calibrated in S19 using ATLAS DR1 data using sources that had been manually classified as simple and complex.
+The kernel size was chosen by maximising the difference between the average coarse-grained complexity of observations labelled complex and simple thus coinciding with notions of complexity of interest to the observer (in this case expert astronomers).
+A median filter was chosen as the filter type because it completely removes noise and incidental values in regions that are predominately without flux measurement (i.e. where no sources are detected) and retains the strength of signals in regions dominated by actual measurements.
+The median filter is also effective at preserving edges (compared to, for example, a Gaussian filter), given the expected noise in each frame.

 This approach does not control for the distance of objects contained within each frame and accordingly the measurement resolution does not vary depending on the observed scale of sources contained within each frame.
 Rather this approach provides a consistent evaluation of complexity for each section of sky covered by the sliding window, irrespective of the sources it contains.